WonderPanda/wsl/readme.md

 `chmod +x ./wsl-setup.sh`

-Now just execute the script
+Now just execute the script and wait for the goodness to finish installing.

 `./wsl-setup.sh`